 Many students struggle to define their personal and academic success when they reach college.
 Institutions can help those students by telling them how to set goals and what to expect when entering college academics.
 When students have unclear goals, it might be harder for them to achieve them.
 They can end up feeling discouraged and want to drop out of college.

 Ensure students learn about your college’s resources, such as career programming and graduation preparations.
 Many colleges also offer classes to help students define personal goals in their first year and follow through on reaching those milestones throughout their education.
-The more colleges help students create good habits and prepare for their careers, the more likely students will be to want to stay at their institutions.
+The more colleges help students create good habits and prepare for their careers, the more likely students will want to stay at their institutions.

 Connecting and engaging new and first-year students is pivotal to improving student retention.
 Many colleges implement orientation programs to engage new students and showcase the great things about their institution.
-Orientation programs can also build relationships between peers, and connect students with staff, advisors, or faculty members who may be critical to that student’s success.
+Orientation programs can also build relationships between peers and connect students with staff, advisors, or faculty members who may be critical to that student’s success.

 Early intervention can be the key to identifying struggling students and preventing dropouts.
 If your college wants to help students, consider implementing new intervention plans by analyzing engagement data.
 Reach out to students at every level, including those with personal, social, academic, or financial issues.